Jack Bobridge Track - Sign 1 St Hallets

 The North Para River begins in the Barossa Ranges and at a length of just over 80 kilometres flows north and then south-west through a varied landscape into the heart of the Barossa Valley, then winds down to merge with the South Para River in Gawler forming the Gawler River.

 During dry summer months the North Para River stops flowing, resulting in isolated pools along the river.
-These pools provide an essential refuge for fish and other water dependent life in the dry phase.
+These pools provide an essential refuge for fish and other water dependent in the dry phase.

 The North Para River also provides an important natural corridor for wildlife through the Barossa Region.
 With only small, isolated patches of original native vegetation remaining due to clearing and grazing post-settlement, it is important to conserve and restore what is left.